Combinatorial results implied by many zero divisors in a group ring: Linear algebraic lemmata and polynomial approach

-Before formulating the group rings approach we present the polynomial argument which allows to get exponential bounds for progression-free subsets in the additive group of $\mathbb{F}_p^n$ for odd prime power $p$.
+Before formulating the group rings approach we give a argument which allows to get exponential bounds for 3-progression-free subsets in the additive group of $\mathbb{F}_p^n$ for odd prime power $p$.
 It is essentially the same as Ellenberg--Gijswijt proof \cite{EG} and is based on the ideas of Croot--Lev--Pach \cite{CLP}.